Marine plastic pollution: Marine ecosystems

 Concern among experts has grown since the 2000s that some organisms have adapted to live on floating plastic debris, allowing them to disperse with ocean currents and thus potentially become invasive species in distant ecosystems.
+Marine animals can experience internal injuries, lacerations, infections, starvation, and diminished swimming ability from injesting plastic or getting entangled in plastic garbage.
+Additionally, floating plastics aid in the spread of invasive marine organisms, endangering marine biodiversity and the food chain.
 Research in 2014 in the waters around Australia confirmed a wealth of such colonists, even on tiny flakes, and also found thriving ocean bacteria eating into the plastic to form pits and grooves.
 These researchers showed that "plastic biodegradation is occurring at the sea surface" through the action of bacteria, and noted that this is congruent with a new body of research on such bacteria.
 Their finding is also congruent with the other major research undertaken in 2014, which sought to answer the riddle of the overall lack of build up of floating plastic in the oceans, despite ongoing high levels of dumping.
 Plastics were found as microfibres in core samples drilled from sediments at the bottom of the deep ocean.
 The cause of such widespread deep sea deposition has yet to be determined.

-The hydrophobic nature of plastic surfaces stimulates rapid formation of biofilmss, which support a wide range of metabolic activities, and drive succession of other micro- and macro-organisms.
+The hydrophobic nature of plastic surfaces stimulates rapid formation of biofilms, which support a wide range of metabolic activities, and drive succession of other micro- and macro-organisms.